 - International Graduate – Recent graduates who have a Post-Graduate Work Permit and a job / job offer from an employer within province can apply for this category.

-Through Nova Scotia Provincial Nomination, Nova Scotia is targeting prospective immigrants with the skills and experience to be nominated to immigrate.
-Different NSNP streams for individual are as follow:
+Through this provincial nomination program, Nova Scotia is targeting prospective immigrants with the skills and experience to immigrate and settle in province.
+Different NSNP streams are as follow:

 YNP allows Yukon to nominate applicants to IRCC for permanent residency.
 Yukon Nominee Program facilitate eligible employers to fill permanent full-time jobs in the area by fast tracking workforce from outside of Canada.
 There is also a business stream for foreign national entrepreneurs who want to open a business in Yukon.
 Here are the available YNP streams: